OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-ionic.md

 </div>
 </div>

 To deploy the iOS app you will need first to follow Ionic's [iOS Development guide](https://ionicframework.com/docs/developing/ios){:target="_blank"} to properly configure your development environment.
-Then, it is crucial to have an OpenVidu Server properly deployed with a **valid certificate**.
+Then, it is crucial to have an OpenVidu deployment properly running with a **valid SSL certificate**.

 <div style="
     display: table;